 - Avoid skipping meals (especially breakfast).

-- Try to include foods from at least 3 of the 4 food groups (breads and cereals, fruits and vegetables, meat and meat substitutes, milk and milk products) in each meal.
+- Try to include a variety of fruits, vegetables, whole grains and protein (meat and meat substitutes, dairy products, beans, eggs, or nuts and seeds) in each meal.
 Plan your meals and snacks so that you choose a variety of nutritious, tasty foods.

 - Limit the serving size for snacks (maximum 1 to 2 snacks per day).
 Choose fresh fruit and yogurt or cheese, muffin or cereal and milk, half a sandwich, or crackers and cheese.